pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/configuring-existing-project.md

 See the instructions for
 [creating a new preview site configuration](../../backend-starters/decoupled-drupal/configuring-preview-site#creating-a-new-preview-site-configuration).

-### Set the Necessary Front-End Environment Variables
+### Set the Necessary Frontend Environment Variables

 For preview you will need to set the `PREVIEW_SECRET` variable.